felleg/felleg.gitlab.io-backup/content/about.md

 title = "About"
 +++

 Hi there! :wave: My name is Félix.
 I live in Montreal, Quebec.
-I speak French at home, and English at work.
+Je parle français à la maison, and English at work.
 Thanks for visiting my website!

 This is my personal blog where I discuss things that spark my interest.
 I hope I will find a way to make them